 Are You a Character Voice Caretaker?

 It’s so very important that the people who take on these roles have a profound respect for those who went before as well as the character itself.
-People like Bob Bergen, Wayne Allwine and Russi Taylor have set a phenomenal example of what it means to preserve and venerate their characters for generations of families to enjoy now and for years to come.
+People like Wayne Allwine and Russi Taylor have set a phenomenal example of what it means to preserve and venerate their characters for generations of families to enjoy now and for years to come.

 I invite you to share your story if you have inherited a voice acting legacy.